The Dig (novel): Literary licence

 The second mound explored in 1938 (known as Mound 2), contained a disturbed burial which had included a ship, is not described, but is merged into the account of the excavation of the famous ship-mound ("Mound 1"), which took place in 1939.
 Hence the true story of the excavation of Mound 2 is suppressed, and the preparations for the 1939 excavation are omitted.
 Some glassware found in Mound 2 is, in the novel, transposed to Mound 1 (e.g. p.
 61).
-Thus the novel cannot portray what was learnt by the experience and findings of the 1938 dig, and how that informed the 1939 discovery.
+Thus the novel cannot portray what was learned from the experience and findings of the 1938 dig, and how that informed the 1939 discovery.

 The most obvious example is that the Suffolk excavators found and researched the iron ship-rivets from Mound 2 in 1938 and were therefore ready to recognise them as soon as they appeared in the following year.
 They had also realised that the objects being found were of an early Anglo-Saxon date during 1938.
 In the novel the realisation that there is a ship in the ground comes as a complete surprise (pp. 65–68), and the credit for recognising the early Anglo-Saxon date of the find is given to the "professional" archaeologists who take over from them (pp. 141–143).
 Basil Brown had recognised this in 1938.
 "I can now return to my original theory of last year" he wrote on Tuesday 18 July 1939.

 Charles Phillips's explanation of the whetstone as a "sceptre" (pp. 163–5) (while it is being excavated) is anachronistic because, although that idea did occur early, it was not closely argued until many years later.
 Also, some descriptions of the removal of artefacts in the chamber do not tally with the evidence of photographs taken during the excavations: the whetstone was half upright, and was left semi-exposed for some time, not as described on pages 163–5: and the purse lid was carefully cleaned down among the other gold items in the surrounding assemblage, and their relationships elucidated by the Piggotts, not "prised out" as described on pages 150–51.
 Another anomaly in the novel is that Peggy and Stuart Piggott are said to interrupt their honeymoon for the dig (pp. 121–125; 201): they had been married since November 1936.